The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

 At 39mm case size, The Tudor Pelagos 39 has trimmed the fat of its 42mm case predecessors and houses the phenomenal MT5400 movement meaning you can buy a Tudor Pelagos which is more stripped back than Eric Clapton on an acoustic.
-COSC certified, the dive watch works between -2 and +4 second variation every day which is a step above the -4 +6 requirements that COSC requires.

 With a meaty 70 hour power reserve, this dive watch benefits from a stainless steel caseback with a unidirectional bezel and a 60 minute scale that is slightly graduated.
-The movement is protected by an anti-magnetism silicon hairspring and traversal bridge to keep it stable and reduce the chances of shock and magnetism.

 The bezel is crafted out of grade 2 titanium like the case and has a black ceramic insert.
 The sunray effect presented by the bezel gives off a fantastic finish when it touches the light, allowing the dive watch to be worn in all situations, not just for diving.
-The bezel is dosed with Super-LumiNova to make the 60 minute scale highly visible.

 The sunray effect is also present on the dial and since the date has been removed, the face looks more seamless and refined.
 The sandblasted effect on the flange projects the dial forwards, increasing its legibility which is key if you are looking to buy a Tudor for the unknown of the sea.

-At 39mm, it sheds what it does not need and presents a new form of dive watch.
-One that is streamlined and that looks fantastic on the wrist.
 Made out of grade 2 titanium, the case is satin-brushed alongside the bracelet which is fitted with a T-fit system for quick micro adjustments for diving suits or after a hefty meal.

-You can buy a Tudor Pelagos 39 for £3,850 at retail at the time of writing.
+You can buy a Tudor Pelagos 39 for £4,040 at retail as of February 2024.

-8. Tudor Black Bay 54
+12. Tudor Black Bay 54

-The Tudor Black Bay 54 was originally released in 2012 and brought upon a strong tribute to Tudor’s father brand Rolex’s Submariner
+The Tudor Black Bay 54 was originally released in 2012 and brought upon a strong tribute to Tudor’s father brand Rolex’s Submariner.

 Tudor Black Bay 54 - Source - Tudor